liferay/liferay-screens/android/library/README.md

 # Liferay Screens for Android Library

-This is the library that contains all available screenlets for Android.
-It also includes the infrastructure classes required to develop and contribute new screenlets.
+This is the library that contains all available Screenlets for Android.
+It also includes the infrastructure classes required to develop and contribute new Screenlets.

 ## Internal Architecture